-Outstanding Unit-Based Awards and Value Vested or Earned During 2016
+Outstanding Unit-Based Awards and Value Vested or Earned During 2019

-The following table shows all Unit-based awards outstanding for each Named Executive Officer and the incentive plan awards value vested or earned for each Named Executive Officer during 2016.
+The following table shows all Unit-based awards outstanding for each Named Executive Officer and the incentive plan awards value vested or earned for each Named Executive Officer during 2019.
 Awards under the LTIP are granted in dollar amounts credited to the Named Executive Officers and are used to reimburse the Named Executive Officers for purchases of Units by them in the open market after the awards vest.

-Unit-Based Awards (\$) Name Opening Payout Value Exercised Awarded Closing Payout Value Cumulative Amount Exercised Gerry Glynn 23,770 (23,770) 24,370 24,370 195,085 Enzio Di Gennaro 15,000 (15,000) 15,000 15,000 128,000 David Prupas 23,770 (23,770) 24,370 24,370 195,085 Terry Edwards 5,000 (5,000) 5,000 5,000 75,000
+Unit-Based Awards (\$) Name Opening Payout Value Exercised Awarded Closing Payout Value Cumulative Amount Exercised Gerry Glynn 53,070 (26,500) 26,560 53,130 270,595 Enzio Di Gennaro 30,000 (15,000) 15,000 30,000 158,000 David Prupas 53,070 (26,500) 26,560 53,130 270,595

-For 2016 \$100,240 (2015 - \$87,540) was awarded to 10 employees (2015 - 7 employees).
-The Directors committed to a maximum annual funding of \$250,000.
+For 2019 140,620 (2018 - 131,660) was awarded to 14 employees (2018 - 12 employees).
+The Directors committed to a maximum annual funding of 200,000.

-Trustees/Directors and key senior management of Richards Packaging are eligible to participate in the LTIP.
+Key senior management of Richards Packaging are eligible to participate in the LTIP.
 The purpose of the LTIP is to provide eligible participants with compensation opportunities that will encourage ownership of Units, enhance Richards Packaging's ability to attract, retain and motivate key personnel and reward key senior management for significant performance and associated per Unit cash flow growth of the Fund.
 Pursuant to the LTIP, Richards Packaging has set aside a pool of funds based upon the amount by which the Fund's per Unit distributions exceed certain per Unit distributable cash threshold amounts.
 Awards granted to participants under the LTIP program are based upon a dollar value approved by the Board of Directors and can only be used to purchase Units in the marketplace.
-The awards vest over a three year period.
+The awards vest over a three-year period.
 The participants submit proof of payment for Units purchased in the open market before he or she is reimbursed for his or her entitlement.
 It is up to the discretion of the participant to submit a claim for the amount that has vested, however, the amount that has vested can be deferred until a future period.
 The LTIP is administered by the Compensation and Corporate Governance Committee.
 The Board of Directors of Richards Packaging or the Compensation and Corporate Governance Committee have the power to, among other things, determine: (1) those individuals who will participate in the LTIP; (2) the level of participation of each participant; and (3) the time or times when ownership of the Units will vest for each participant.
 LTIP awards are granted to employees who have managed specific working capital levels and contributed to increasing earnings in Richards Packaging.

-No stock options or stock appreciation rights were awarded by Richards Packaging or were outstanding as at December 31, 2016.
+No stock options or stock appreciation rights were awarded by Richards Packaging or were outstanding as at December 31, 2019.